mabraham/wcs_randomizer/README.md

 Make a bookmark so you can find it again easily.
 Here's where things are controlled during the spotlights.
+You want to have this tab open on a desktop that you aren't going to show.

 "Clear spotlight display" removes any currently displayed dancer and bib number.
 If there's none shown, it does nothing.
 You can't undo this, so don't click it randomly!
+Wait for the judges to have had a chance to see the bib number, which they need for score.
-It's a good idea to use this to clear the names after the judges have seen the bib number, around when the music starts.
+Clear the names after the judges have seen the bib number, just before when the music starts.
-Or use it after the desktop has switched to whatever display should appear while the dancers are dancing.
+The idea is that the logo video is the backdrop while they dance, showing up in the web stream.

 "Choose random dancer" is used when the MC wants a partner drawn.
 Internally, that sets the "Has danced" flag, which ensures this name will not be drawn again.